microsoft/ProphetNet/ProphetNet_Dialog_Zh/README.md

 # ProphetNet-Dialog-Zh

 This repo provides the pretrained Chinese generation model ProphetNet-Dialog-Zh.
-The details are described in ProphetNet-X paper(To appear soon).
+The details are described in [ProphetNet-X paper](https://arxiv.org/abs/2104.08006).

 ## Dependency
 - pip install torch==1.3.0